Carl Theodor Dreyer: Early works

-As a young man, Dreyer worked as a journalist, and he eventually joined the film industry as a writer of title cards for silent films and subsequently of screenplays.
+As a young man, Dreyer worked as a clerk and a journalist, and he eventually joined the film industry as a writer of title cards for silent films and subsequently of screenplays.
 He was initially hired by Nordisk Film in 1913.

 His first attempts at film direction had limited success, and he left Denmark to work in the French film industry.
 While living in France he met Jean Cocteau, Jean Hugo, and other members of the French artistic scene.